-“Building the Future” involves construction of the Jerome & Celia Reich Building and a new residence hall.
-The Reich building will house chamber music rehearsal studios (to be used as classrooms by the College) and a music library, offices, and common areas.
-The 18-room residence hall will house exceptional young musicians each summer and Marlboro College students during the year.
+A significant bequest from the estate of Celia Bertin Reich provided Marlboro Music with the impetus to embark on this transformational project involving the construction of the Jerome & Celia Bertin Reich Building and a new residence hall.
+The Reich building houses chamber music rehearsal studios and a music library, offices, and common areas.
+The 18-room residence hall houses exceptional young musicians each summer.

-A Design for the Ages
+A Design for Vermont

 Your Gift Makes a Difference

 Construction costs for the two new buildings are $12.7 million.
 Through the generosity of Jerome and Celia Bertin Reich, Dunard Fund USA, and major gifts from other donors, we have secured over 90% of this goal to date.

 We are now asking friends like you to help us reach our goal.
 Gifts in all amounts will be gratefully acknowledged, and donations of $10,000 and up can be made in annual installments.
 All donations are tax-deductible, and contributions of $650 and up will be listed in our seasonal Program Book.

 We are very grateful to Jerome and Celia Bertin Reich, to Dunard Fund USA, and to the more than 100 individuals and foundations who have contributed to our building project so far (Gifts of $5,000 and over as of June 1, 2021):